dscho/pagefind-xkcd-demo/content/comics/2014-11-3-chemistry.md

   These are all sans-serif compounds.
 Serif compounds are dramatically different and usually much more reactive.
 img: https://imgs.xkcd.com/comics/chemistry.png
 ---

-((Capital letter H with circles on each of the legs of the H))
+[A large capital letter "H", with faint gray circles drawn on the ends of each of the four legs.]

 Hydrogen can form four bonds.
 It readily bonds with itself, and often exists as a crystal.

-((Image of several letters H "bonded" labeled crystalline hydrogen))
+[A lattice of several H's, all "bonded" together at the ends of their legs in a crisscross, meshlike pattern, labeled:]

+Crystalline hydrogen

-((Capital letter C with circles on each end of the letter))
+[A large capital letter "C", with faint gray circles drawn on both ends of the arc.]

 Carbon can only form two bonds.
-It readily bonds with hydrogen to form CâH (mydrane) or itself.
+It readily bonds with hydrogen to form C<sub>2</sub>H (mydrane) or itself.

-((Image of two letters C linked labeled Câ))
+[Image of a C and an inverted C, linked at their endpoints, labeled:]

+C<sub>2</sub>

-((Image of two letters C linked with a letter H between them labeled CâH))
+[Image of two C's linked with an H between them, labeled:]

-((Capital letter O))
+C<sub>2</sub>H

+[A large capital letter "O".]

 Oxygen is inert, forming no bonds...

-((Image of several letters O labeled monatomic oxygen gas))
+[Image of several lone O's, none connected to anything, labeled:]

+Monatomic oxygen gas.

+[Caption at bottom:]

 Typographic chemistry